 Over the years I have used a variety of flat tarps from 6x8ft to 10x12ft, a ponchp/tarp for several years, and a Gossamer Gear Spinnshelter.
-I love using tarps… except when there is heavy bug pressure.
+I love using tarps… except when there is bug pressure.
 Then I really want a well ventilated, bug free space.
 As a result, I don’t use a tarp.
-I use an original Zpacks Hexamid tarptent which is a small sharped tarp with bug netting attached for many years and now use a Durston X-Mid Pro2.
+I used original Zpacks Hexamid tarptent which is a small sharped tarp with bug netting attached for many years and now use a Durston X-Mid Pro2.

 Flat tarps are typically rectangular in shape.
 They can be pitched in a variety of ways.
 For ideas about pitching tarps check out SGT Rock’s Tarps page and BPL’s Tarps in Inclement Conditions.
 If this isn’t a large enough options check out David Macpherson’s tarp structures that has a large number of designs, many of which are more complex than what would be used in the field.

 Flat tarps come in a variety of sizes: 5×7 or 5×8 “solo” tarps, 8×10 or 10×10 “couples”, and even larger.
 I like 8×10 for solo, and 10×10 for two people.
 With a larger tarp you have more room to move and manage camp life, more pitching options, and the weight can often be as light, or lighter than the total weight of a small tarp + bivy that is often required.